yuecherry/kinect1_aruco-ros/README.md

 # Notes
 * The script arucopose.py contains hard-coded markerid (105)
-* The launch file arucopublisher.launch contains default marker size value: ```xml<arg name="markerSize" default="0.181"/>```
 * By default the script writes two config files in ~/.ros directory:
  	* calib_k1.json: contains the transformation matrix from the marker to the camera in json format
  	* calib_k1q.json: contains the translation + quaternion(qx,qy,qz,qw) from the marker to the camera in json format
 * The data in calib_k1q.json can be use with static_transform_publisher node of tf package to publish the transformation